riyarc/MCQ_Test_WebApp/README.md

 2. Click on Add Associatinos.
 3. Select the question and the Test that is to be associated and save.

+### 6. Add the users as contestants

+1. Click on contestants and add users, who are eligible of giving tests.

 ### 7. Adding Users to give Test

 To add the Users that are egigible to give the test:

 1. Click on Users Test
 2. Click on add Users Test
-3. Select the user , and test and enter the start time of the test and Save
+3. Select the user, and test and enter the start time of the test and Save

 ### 8. Attempt the test

 1. Enter into the Home Page of the website.
 2. Login using the contestant credentials.
 3. Start the test and click on submit after finishing the test.